Chia-Network/cadt/docs/cadt_rpc_api_v2.md

 Functionality: Create, read, update, and delete verification records

+> **Schema note:** 🆕 New table in v2, separated from [`validation`](#validation).
+Captures post-crediting-period confirmation that emission reductions occurred.
+Verification records are referenced by issuances via `cadTrustVerificationId`, so create the verification before its issuances.

 **Note**: By default, GET requests return only verification data.
 Associated models (project, validation) are not included unless explicitly requested via query parameters.

 Query string options: